 For example, a pharmaceutical company using a drug discovery suite has interfaces linking to the company’s internal systems.
 Using an off-the-shelf, comprehensive workflow tool is not a solution in this scenario since the product has no way of going deeper into the company’s chemical database to compute the structure and reactivity of materials with each other.

-On the other hand, a custom-built workflow tool can be programmed to retrieve the data and feed it to the next step of workflow.
+On the other hand, a custom-built workflow tool can be programmed to retrieve the data and feed it to the next step of a workflow.

 A Perfect Fit

-Using tailor-made workflow software helps businesses retain and squeeze out the most of their legacy software systems without making any compromise in their core competencies.
-It helps enterprises push boundaries in terms of team collaboration and break process silos caused by organizational status quo.
+Using tailor-made workflow software helps businesses retain and squeeze out most of their legacy software systems without making any compromise in their core competencies.
+It helps enterprises push boundaries in terms of team collaboration and break process silos caused by the organizational status quo.

 For example, imagine a huge publication house that handles large-scale projects with dozens of processes built into each project, e.g., multiple editorial reviews, proofreading, layouts, content additions, annotations.
-Such a company would need custom software that exists inside of their core business and manages the editorial process from within.
+Such a company would need custom software that exists inside of its core business and manages the editorial process from within.

 Customized workflow solutions can digitize an enterprise’s static processes and allow simultaneous collaboration to happen in real-time.
 Furthermore, customized workflow software interacts easily with other applications in the enterprise, such as your CRM, document management tools, ERP, etc.

-Fallouts Can be Treacherous
+Fallouts can be Treacherous

 Anytime you create custom software, it is going to be expensive.
 Only very large companies like General Electric (GE) and Wipro can usually afford to create something that seamlessly merges with their core operations.
-Compared to a mass-produced workflow software, creating and maintaining a custom-made workflow software will start at least with six figures.
+Compared to mass-produced workflow software, creating and maintaining a custom-made workflow software will start at least with six figures.